 Visits are done monthly in early pregnancy until 28 weeks.
 After 28 weeks we'll meet every other week until your 36th week.
 At that time we'll celebrate with a home visit that'll include anyone you want to be there at your birth.
 This is the time for the doula to meet the birth photographer or for grandparents to ask the midwives questions.
-It's a joyful time of getting together and many moms see this prenatal as the highlight of their pregnancy.
+It's a joyful time of getting together and many of our clients see this prenatal as the highlight of their pregnancy.
+For Birth Suite clients, we will have a grand tour and planning meeting for the big event.
 We'll go to weekly visits after that point until birth and continue to encourage baby to be in the optimal position for birth and help you prepare for their upcoming arrival.

 Your visits include complete prenatal clinical care as well as education and lots of discussion.
 Your questions are welcomed and never brushed off.
 We encourage you to follow your vision for your birth.
 You are the expert when it comes to designing the pregnancy and birth of your dreams.
 We are your companions along the way.

 Giving birth should be your greatest achievement not your greatest fear.

 Giving birth is a peak life experience.
 It can be tremendously empowering.

 At home or in our Birth Suite, you’re in a setting that is familiar and comfortable, surrounded by people you have chosen.
 In this safe environment, you are able to be fully guided by your instincts; we support your vision of your birth and encourage your natural process.
 When we arrive at your home or you come to us, we mold ourselves to your needs.
 If you want privacy, we give you space.
 If you want active support, we interact, encourage and offer guidance.